kyrieye/kyrieye.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-My name is Cheng Ye(叶骋), I am currently a second-year Master student in the School of Information Science and Technology at University of Science and Technology of China(USTC), advised by Asso.
-Prof. **Weidong Chen**.
+My name is Cheng Ye(叶骋), I am currently a second-year PhD.
+Candidate student in the School of Information Science and Technology at University of Science and Technology of China(USTC), advised by Asso.
+Prof. **Weidong Chen** and Prof. **Yongdong Zhang**.
 Previously, I received my bachelor degree from the School of Cyberspace Security at University of Science and Technology of China(USTC) in 2024.

 My research mainly focuses on **Multimodal Emotion Analysis** and **Multimodal Large Language Models**.